The Benefits of Neutering Dogs

-Neutering dogs can help to reduce aggressive behaviors and a neutered dog is also less likely to develop food aggression or resource guarding.
+Neutering dogs can help to reduce aggressive behaviours and a neutered dog is also less likely to develop food aggression or resource guarding.

-Timely neutering can help to stop problem behavior developing but it's not always guaranteed.
+Timely neutering can help to stop problem behaviour developing but it's not always guaranteed.

-Your dog is less likely to develop anti-social behavioral problems if he or she is neutered at around 6 months of age, and before they start to show signs of aggression.
+Your dog is less likely to develop anti-social behavioural problems if he or she is neutered at around 6 months of age, and before they start to show signs of aggression.

-Aggression is a learned behavior which can't be entirely resolved by neutering dogs.
+Aggression is a learned behaviour which can't be entirely resolved by neutering dogs.

-If the main reason for neutering your dog is his (or her) aggressive behavior with other dogs, you may be disappointed.
+If the main reason for neutering your dog is his (or her) aggressive behaviour with other dogs, you may be disappointed.
 Ask your vet for advice.
-He may refer you to a good behavioral dog trainer.
+He may refer you to a good behavioural dog trainer.